kugurerdem/rugu.dev/content/english/blog/_index.md

-Here are some of my essays.
-The ones marked with a star icon are either the ones I highly recommend or the ones that became popular on discussion platforms like HackerNews, Lobsters, Reddit, and others.
+Here is a list of my blog posts.

+The ones that became popular on discussion platforms like HackerNews, Lobsters, Reddit, and others are market with 🔥 emoji.